Week 5: Analytics

 Scoping the project

 The goal of this training class is to provide an overview of how to work with data to create evidence.
 In order to turn data into evidence, analysts need to build the basics of a theory of change or a results chain where each step can be measured (Step V of the evidence framework described in the scoping prework).
 That involves clearly defining the goals of the project, the inputs and activities that will be mobilized by the expected interventions, and the outputs and outcomes of interest(2).
 While it may be that the initial focus of producing evidence is simply to describe the current environment, or detecting whether there are some challenges that need to be addressed, there are likely to be policies that are developed as a result of the evidence, and decisionmakers will want to predict the effects of those policy interventions.
 The work done in the class so far, and the MultiState Postsecondary Report, are both descriptive in nature.
-This section provides a very simple review of how to structure predictive analysis using Machine Learning, and where to get additional information.
 READ MORE

 Knowing the population